 It’s one of those “adulting is hard” chores that just has to get done whether or not you feel like it.

 And hey, if you don’t want to do it, bring it in!
-Cory can repack wheel bearings like it’s his job.
-Well, I suppose technically it is his job.
+Our guys can repack wheel bearings like it’s their job.
+Well, I suppose technically it is their job.

 If you’re here, then you’d probably rather DIY and save some money.
 That’s great!
 We put together this quick step by step tutorial to help you along the way.

 The wheel bearings need to stay well lubricated to work properly while bearing the weight of your trailer.
 Unfortunately, over time the grease breaks down, especially if water works its way inside the bearings.
 Therefore, it’s important to repack wheel bearings with grease on a regular basis.

 It is recommended to do so every year or 10,000 miles.
 We are more than happy to do this for you at our shop; we take pride in providing the best trailer service in west Michigan.
 But we’re also happy to help out the DIYers at home!

 5 Steps to Repack Wheel Bearings

 Before you begin, you will want to have all your materials out and ready to go.
 Here is a complete list of everything you might want to use.

 -Wrench for lug nuts